Pikago-hub/sleepify/README.md

 - **R2 lifecycle rules** — Auto-expire old processed files to control storage costs

 ### User Experience
+- **Landing page overhaul** — The current landing page is based on a template and needs design and copy fixes to match the Sleepify brand
 - **Customizable processing parameters** — Let users adjust tempo multiplier, pitch shift, and other settings to match their preferences
 - **ClearVoice integration** — Wire the existing speech enhancement function into the pipeline to filter out laughter, coughing, and other human-originated non-speech sounds